Chestnut45/theseus/README.md

 ## App

-The 'W_App' module has a few new concrete methods and flags for window management that can be used by derived app classes:
+The `wolf::App` abstract base class module has a few new concrete methods and flags for window management that can be used by derived classes:

 ```C++
 // Anywhere inside your app's update loop...